 If you have not already been vaccinated, you should do so as soon as possible and submit proof of vaccination using this online form.
-If you have not provided proof of vaccination or received notice that your request for an exemption from the vaccination requirement has been granted (see next question), you will not be permitted to register for fall courses or access the Southwestern campus.
-Registration for continuing students opened on July 29.
+If you have not provided proof of vaccination (including both does for the Pzifer and Moderna vaccines) or received notice that your request for an exemption from the vaccination requirement has been granted (see next question), you will not be permitted to continue in your fall courses or access the Southwestern campus.